jeffboichuk/ice-marketing/07-midpoint-review-and-allianz-project-working-session.md

 ## Discussion Question {-}

-How should Margaritaville implement your recommendation, and how did you arrive at these implementation choices?
-IIP 3 asks you to form a well-reasoned answer to this question that spans the four elements of the marketing mix.
+How should Allianz implement your recommendation, and how did you arrive at these implementation choices?
+IIP 2 asks you to form a well-reasoned answer to this question that spans the four elements of the marketing mix.

-Rather than have separate paragraphs or sections for each of the four Ps, the action plan you advance in your IIP 3 Client Report should be *seamless*.
+Rather than have separate paragraphs or sections for each of the four Ps, the action plan you advance in your IIP 2 Client Report should be *seamless*.
 As is true for inter-disciplinary curriculum in business schools, the best action plans are integrated.
 What does this mean practically?
 You should think of the marketing mix as a framework you can use to create a comprehensive action plan.
 However, it would be a mistake to let the framework silo your thinking or the structure of your output.
 Again, you should *not* separate your action plan into four paragraphs or sections, one for each element of the marketing mix.
-Instead, describe how M'ville should bring your initiative to market by weaving specifications for elements of the marketing mix into a holistic action plan seamlessly.
+Instead, describe how Allianz should bring your initiative to market by weaving specifications for elements of the marketing mix into a holistic action plan seamlessly.